 Does insurance cover cochlear implants?

-Most insurances have a beenfit for cochlear implantation.
-Prior to surgery, your insurance will be contacted for pre-ceritifcation of benefits.
+Most insurances will approve and cover cochlear implantation.
+Prior to surgery, we will contact your insurance and obtain pre-certification of benefits.

 What happens on the day of surgery?